miebach/py-simple-ftpd/README.txt

 Tested on windows, should be easy to use as a linux version with few modifications.

-WARNING: This script is only experimental, use at your own risk.
+WARNING: This script is only experimental, no security at all, and btw. don't use FTP for anything.

 Quickstart:
 ----------